ga-curriculum/environment-variables/concepts/README.md

 The best practice would be to have two *environments*:

-- **Development environment**: While developing and testing, the app would connect to a test database filled with dummy data for development purposes.
+- **Development environment**: While developing and testing, the app would connect to a test database filled with fake data for development purposes.
 This data can be modified or even deleted freely because it is not user-facing and, therefore, unimportant.
 This environment is commonly referred to as ***dev***.
 - **Production environment**: When the app is deployed to the internet, where users can interact with it, the app will connect to a different production database.
 Here, maintaining data integrity is crucial as real user data is involved.
 This environment is commonly referred to as ***prod***.

 ![Environments](./assets/environments.png)